NVIDIA-Genomics-Research/rapids-single-cell-examples/README.md

-# rapids-single-cell-examples

-## Single cell genomics analysis examples accelerated with RAPIDS
+# Single cell genomics analysis examples accelerated with RAPIDS

 This repository contains example notebooks demonstrating how to use RAPIDS for GPU-accelerated analysis of single-cell sequencing data.